iraikov/chicken-posix-shm/README.md

 ## Documentation

-The `posix-shm` allows the creation and access of POSIX shared memory objects.
+The `posix-shm` library allows the creation and access of POSIX shared memory objects.
 A POSIX shared memory object is in effect a file handle which can be used by several processes to access the same region of shared memory.